rymawby/SceneGraphTrainingComponents/README.markdown

 `m.top` is a special case within SceneGraph nodes as it references the topmost node for the SceneGraph XML component.
 You will see it used often.
 Here we use the `findNode` method to locate the `Group` we named `menuHolder` in the XML.
 We then add a child of type `mainMenu` to the menuHolder `Group` node.

 ##Creating a custom component
 Above we referenced `mainMenu`.
-This isn’t in the SceneGraph component set but is a custom(ish) component.
+This isn’t a fully native SceneGraph component set but is a custom(ish) component (it's as simple as custom components get - just extending a native component).

 ```
 <?xml version="1.0" encoding="utf-8" ?>